 1. Who is Our Ideal Customer?

-Don’t hesitate to ask detailed questions to learn more about your ideal customer.
-If you own a pet shop, you might want to ask questions about what kinds of animals customers own.
+Don’t hesitate to ask for details to learn more about your ideal customer.
+If you own a pet shop, you might want to ask about what kinds of animals customers own.
 How many animals?
-What type of home do they live in?
+In what type of home do they live?
 The more information you can learn about your customers, the better.

 2. What is the Biggest Challenge for the Customers

-Learning about your customers’ pain points will help you create better solutions.
+Market research involves learning about your customers’ pain points, which will help you create better solutions.
 For example, if an online textbook store sent out a survey to students with this question, they might respond that “textbook prices are too high.”
 The business owners can take this information and compare it to the competitor’s pricing.
 If they find that their prices are too high, they may lower them or offer discounts to combat this challenge.

 Ask your customers their top 5 to 7 problems with your service or products.
 If there are enough similar responses, business owners may feel inspired to improve or create a new product to counteract these frustrations.